 Functional and longitudinal data analysis

 Much of my methodological work focuses on functional and longitudinal data, particularly when the data involve multiple components or are subject to time warping.
-I developed latent deformation models and cross-component registration methods for multivariate functional data with my PhD advisor Hans-Georg Müller; these projects were motivated by the study of human growth curves.
-These methods address systematic phase variation — like differences in the timing of growth spurts across individuals and body measurements.
-This line of work has appeared in Biometrics and contributed to the fdapace R package.
+I developed latent deformation models and cross-component registration methods for multivariate functional data, motivated by the study of human growth curves.
+These methods separate systematic phase variation, such as differences in the timing of growth spurts across individuals and across body measurements, from differences in amplitude.
+During the COVID-19 pandemic, I applied functional data methods to characterize how case trajectories evolved across countries and to forecast case growth rates in the United States.

-I collaborate extensively with conservation scientists, particularly at The Nature Conservancy and UC Davis.
+I work with conservation scientists at The Nature Conservancy and UC Davis.
 Current projects include validating participatory science data by comparing bird seasonality patterns across eBird and iNaturalist, developing satellite-based monitoring workflows for field flooding, and using large language models to accelerate groundwater sustainability plan reviews.
 I also maintain the NorCal Bird Dashboard, an interactive tool for exploring bird observation data across Northern California.
+My collaborations in biology include neonatal survival in non-domestic Caprinae with veterinarians at the San Diego Zoo, the comparative biology of a groundwater isopod, and the determinants of success and survival for Mount Everest mountaineers.

 Statistical modeling of healthcare data

-On the biomedical side, I work with ophthalmologists at Stanford Medicine on predicting progressive vision loss in glaucoma patients using electronic health records and statistical and machine learning methods.
-I also collaborate with auditory researchers at UC San Diego, where our team developed ABRA, an open-source deep learning toolbox for automated auditory brainstem response analysis.
+On the biomedical side, I work with ophthalmologists at Stanford Medicine on predicting progressive vision loss in glaucoma patients from electronic health records, using statistical and machine learning methods.
+I also collaborate with auditory researchers in the Manor Lab at UC San Diego, where our team developed ABRA, an open-source deep learning toolbox for automated auditory brainstem response analysis.
+At UCSF, I work with Hui Lin and Jean-Philippe Coppé on kinase signaling in cancer, using graph neural networks and protein language model embeddings to identify the kinases that drive resistance to treatment.
+Separately, I collaborate with the Capra Lab in epidemiology and biostatistics.
+I also work with the Ketamine Research Foundation, characterizing longitudinal change in depression and anxiety among adolescents and young adults receiving ketamine-assisted psychotherapy.

 A full list of my publications can be found on my Google Scholar profile.